flimits/portfolio-de-react/README.md

 # portfolio-de-react
 My portfolio done using react

+Some things i'm running with are
+Fontawesome (@fortawesome/fontawesome-free)
+and
+MDBootstrap (mdb-react-ui-kit)

 ##  Pseudo code Session

 * Refer to the first activity to create a React application using Vite